-- Seed treatment is considered an IPM strategy by the seed industry because of lower usage rates and targeted treatment to the seed. - Canada's PMRA investigated honeybee mortalities and found that exposure to neonicotinoids in dust generated during planting of treated corn or soybean seed with vacuum planters contributed to the mortalities observed. - Sources of neonicotinoid exposures are coming from - Exhausted dust from vacuum planters - Soil dust carried over from previous season moved by any activity in the field and by also contributing to abrasion of seed - Surface water after rain event within fields and adjacent to fields from fugitive dust - Residues blown onto flowering resources including weeds and tree blossoms - 98% of abrasion comes from soil through the intake of vacuum planters the solution is to prefilter followed by post-filter BUT planter modification is not a practical option for VT growers at this time.
+- Seed treatment is considered an IPM strategy by the seed industry because of lower usage rates and targeted treatment to the seed. - Canada's PMRA investigated honeybee mortalities and found that exposure to neonicotinoids in dust generated during planting of treated corn or soybean seed with vacuum planters contributed to the mortalities observed. - Resulting regulation prohibits the use of talc and graphite as seed lubricants in vacuum planters.
+Recommend using a dust-reducing fluency agent. - UVM evaluated seed lubricants available in VT, most growers use talc or graphite, but a dust-reducing fluency agent was available at the local dealer. - Sources of neonicotinoid exposures to non-target species come from: - Exhausted dust from vacuum planters - o Farrmers treating their own seed. - Soil dust carried over from previous season moved by any activity in the field and by also contributing to abrasion of seed - o Surface water after rain event within fields and adjacent to fields from fugitive dust - o Residues blown onto flowering resources including weeds and tree blossoms - 98% of abrasion comes from soil through the intake of vacuum planters the solution is to prefilter followed by post-filter BUT planter modification is not a viable option for VT growers at this time. - Dust exhausted from vacuum planters that is directed back towards the soil is harmful to ground-dwelling beneficial invertebrates. - o Dust contains protein and therefore can be attractive to pollinators - Current UVM studies by Heather Darby are looking at the impact of neonicotinoid treated seeds on plant stands and pest populations.
+They are monitoring soil and surface water runoff for neonicotinoid levels. - Pest levels were low overall across both neonicotinoid treated seed and fungicide only treated seed treatments. - Still collecting yield data, but no significant differences across treatments to date and little to no pest incidence data. - Only one year of a two-year study has been completed.